 For manufacturers, long-term ecommerce success is impossible if you don’t integrate Magento to your ERP.
 That’s because scalability and user experience will suffer without real-time ERP data.

-- CSRs must rekey orders into your ERP system.
+- CSRs must rekey Magento orders into your ERP system.
 Order errors will abound.
-Cost of order fulfillment rises with sales growth.
+Cost of order fulfillment scales linearly with sales growth.

 - IT must maintain data in 2+ places (ERP, Magento, middleware…).
 That means constant manual intervention to maintain a harmonious data landscape.

-Without integration, your ecommerce business will create user experience problems:
+Without ERP integration, your Magento business will create user experience problems:

-- If you can’t display real-time inventory data and pricing that reflects the customer’s contractual terms, ecommerce is dead in the water.
+- If you can’t display real-time inventory data and pricing that reflects the customer’s contractual terms from the ERP, Magento is dead in the water.
 The customer needs this essential information to decide whether to place the order.
 Without it, they’ll turn back to phone/fax/email ordering–if they don’t leave you for the competition.

 - If you display inaccurate inventory data and pricing, customers will learn to distrust ecommerce.
 They won’t adopt your Magento store, and you may not see ROI as a result.

-In other words, for your permanent B2B ecommerce solution, a real-time integration to the ERP is essential.
+In other words, for your permanent B2B ecommerce solution, a real-time integration between Magento and ERP is essential.